HOLY FACE HISTORY AND TIMELINE

 means through which we can all appeal to God for anything we wish.

 1849: Shortly after the death of Sister Mary of St. Peter, Pope Pius IX ordered public prayers be offered in all churches in Rome to implore God's mercy on the Papal States due to revolution occurring at the time.
 As part of these public prayers, a three-day exposition of the relic of Veronica's veil was held for public veneration at St. Peter's Basilica.
 On the third day of the showing, a miracle occurred through which Our Lord's face on the veil became very distinct and glowed with a soft light.
 The Canons of the Basilica ordered the bells rung at sight of the miracle, which attracted crowds of people.
-The miracle lasted for three hours, and was attested to by an apostolic notary during the incident.
+The miracle lasted for three hours, was attested to by an apostolic notary during the incident, and was documented in the daybook of the Vatican Basilica.

 The fact that so many first class miracles occurred through this devotion attests to the authenticity of the revelations from Our Lord to Sister Mary of St. Peter.